 Shoreline management guidelines are intended to clarify and streamline land use decision making processes between different agencies and stakeholders as they relate to fish and fish habitat.
-This guidance document is based on other similar planning processes for Moyie and Monroe lakes (Schleppe, 2009a) and Windermere Lake (EKLIMP, 2008).
-Original authorship credit is given here for portions of this report that are similar to or amended from those planning processes and documents and will not be referenced further in order to improve readability of this report.
+This guidance document is based on other similar planning processes for Shuswap and Mara Lakes (Ecoscape, 2011) and Windermere Lake (EKLIMP, 2008).
+Original authorship credit is given here for portions of this report that are similar to or amended from those or other similar planning processes and documents and will not be referenced further in order to improve readability of this report.
 Though these templates were utilized to promote consistency between different areas of the province, original authors should be credited for their contributions where appropriate.
 This document was jointly prepared by government agencies and Ecoscape Environmental Consultants Ltd.